internetarchive/warcprox/README.rst

 To do
 ~~~~~

--  integration tests, unit tests
+* (partly done) integration tests, unit tests
--  [STRIKEOUT:url-agnostic deduplication]
+* (done) url-agnostic deduplication
--  unchunk and/or ungzip before storing payload, or alter request to
+* unchunk and/or ungzip before storing payload, or alter request to
   discourage server from chunking/gzipping
--  check certs from proxied website, like browser does, and present
+* check certs from proxied website, like browser does, and present
   browser-like warning if appropriate
--  keep statistics, produce reports
+* keep statistics, produce reports
--  write cdx while crawling?
+* write cdx while crawling?
--  performance testing
+* performance testing
--  [STRIKEOUT:base32 sha1 like heritrix?]
+* (done) base32 sha1 like heritrix?
--  configurable timeouts and stuff
+* configurable timeouts and stuff
--  evaluate ipv6 support
+* evaluate ipv6 support
--  [STRIKEOUT:more explicit handling of connection closed exception
+* (done) more explicit handling of connection closed exception
-   during transfer? other error cases?]
+  during transfer
--  dns cache?? the system already does a fine job I'm thinking
+* dns cache?? the system already does a fine job I'm thinking
--  keepalive with remote servers?
+* keepalive with remote servers?
--  python3
+* (done) python3
--  special handling for 304 not-modified (write nothing or write revisit
+* special handling for 304 not-modified (write nothing or write revisit
   record... and/or modify request so server never responds with 304)
--  [STRIKEOUT:instant playback on a second proxy port]
+* (done) instant playback on a second proxy port
--  special url for downloading ca cert e.g. http(s)://warcprox./ca.pem
+* special url for downloading ca cert e.g. http(s)://warcprox./ca.pem
--  special url for other stuff, some status info or something?
+* special url for other stuff, some status info or something?
--  browser plugin for warcprox mode
+* browser plugin for warcprox mode
   -  accept warcprox CA cert only when in warcprox mode
   -  separate temporary cookie store, like incognito
   -  "careful! your activity is being archived" banner
   -  easy switch between archiving and instant playback proxy port

 To not do
 ^^^^^^^^^